wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [187]

-27 And Jackson set his destroying engines to work, and fought desperately against them, for about the space of five hours; when he overcame them, so that only about a score escaped.
+27 And Jackson set his destroying engines to work, and fought desperately against them, for about the space of five hours ; when he overcame them, so that only about a score escaped.

 28 Seven hundred and fifty of the savage warriors were found slain in battle ; and two hundred two score and ten women and children became captives to the army of Columbia.